jonniklasson/Muffin/README.md

 # Muffin
-This code is from a tutorial associated with an online course that I participated in.
+This code is from a tutorial associated with an online course that I participated in as a student